 In 2011 we became Animal Welfare Approved and Certified.
 This involves random inspections and new ideas for us.
 What we found when we signed up was that we were already doing things the way they should be done with our animals.

 In 2015 we bought our pasteurizer and began offering Grade A Pasteurized Goat Milk statewide.
+Our Pasteurized Goat milk is now available in all PCC stores!

 We take great pride in our heritage and history and are looking forward to our future.